Treat your asthma and breathe easier

 Oral asthma treatment

-Beyond inhaled medications, there are treatment options that come in pill or liquid form and are taken to help reduce swelling in the airways and to relax smooth muscles to help you breathe better.
+Beyond inhaled medications, there are treatment options that come in pill or liquid form that are taken to help reduce swelling in the airways and to relax smooth muscles to help you breathe better.
 These include:

 • Leukotriene modifiers